Inspiration | Founding | Greater Boston and Beyond

-Student research is at the foundation of the Pluralism Project: students contribute as field researchers, affiliates, interns, and staff members.
-These contributions run the gamut, from initial fieldwork on religious diversity in Boston, to the development of On Common Ground; from their work on conveningsand special events to the creation and ongoing content development of pluralism.org.
+Student research is at the foundation of the Pluralism Project: students have contributed as field researchers, affiliates, interns, and staff members.
+These contributions run the gamut, from initial fieldwork on religious diversity in Boston, to the development of On Common Ground; from their work on convenings and special events to the creation and ongoing content development of this website.
 For many years, we hosted annual Student Research Conferences at Harvard University to highlight some of the best student research efforts in a public forum.
 Beginning in 2004, we developed a summer internship program, which has drawn top students from across the U.S. and abroad.
-We look forward to expanding this program, and developing new ways to integrate the energies of students into the work of the Project.

 Senior staff guide the Pluralism Project and share in the leadership of its programs and initiatives.
 Diana Eck is the Pluralism Project’s Founder and Director.
 She is also Professor of Comparative Religion and Indian Studies, Fredric Wertham Professor of Law and Psychiatry in Society in the Faculty of Arts and Sciences, and member of the Faculty of Divinity at Harvard University.
 Elinor Pierce (HDS ‘96) is the current Research Director and primary case writer for the Pluralism Project.
 She began working with the Pluralism Project as a student researcher in the early 1990s.
 Alexis Salomone (HDS ’08) is the Assistant Director of the Pluralism Project.
 She manages the summer internship program and student staff as well as the day-to-day operations of the Project.
 Ryan Overbey (Religion PhD ‘10) is the Pluralism Project’s Webmaster and a former Postdoctoral Fellow.

 Finally, the history of the Pluralism Project would be incomplete without mention of the role of the religious communities themselves.
 We would like to recognize the generosity of the countless individuals who have been our gracious hosts, learned teachers, informed contributors, and fellow researchers.
 Thank you for your contributions: our work is inspired by your example, infused with your spirit, and informed by your wisdom.